-Mostly professional journalists from the 25 media houses that are part of Fojo’s program in Rwanda, but also teachers on the journalism school and staff from PAX Press, Fojo’s main partner in Rwanda.
+Mostly professional journalists from the 25 media houses that are part of Fojo’s programme in Rwanda, but also teachers at the journalism school and staff from PAX Press, Fojo’s main partner organisation in Rwanda.
 I also taught students.
-It’s a privilege to receive direct access to professionals in the Rwandan media industry in this way and to have the opportunity to discuss fact-checking with them.
-We had a lot of interesting discussions about for example how disinformation often changes to misinformation, the difficulties to sort malinformation from relevant information and the role of journalism in the ongoing information war about Ukraine and Russia.
+It was a privilege to meet professionals in the Rwandan media industry in this way and to have the opportunity to discuss fact-checking with them.
+We had a lot of interesting discussions about for example how disinformation often changes to misinformation, the difficulties in sorting malinformation from relevant information and the role of journalism in the ongoing information war about Ukraine and Russia.

-It has been a nice – and busy – time where I also learned a lot from the participants in my trainings.
-This is my fourth time in Rwanda and I really like it here, I feel so at home and I recognise people and know quite a few by now.
-For example one of the students I taught the first time I was here, now works in one of the media houses in our program and was attending the training I had for the local media houses.
+I had a pleasant – and busy – stay.
+I learned a lot from the participants in my trainings.
+This was my fourth time in Rwanda and I really enjoyed being there, I felt so at home and know quite a few by now.
+One of the students I taught the first time I was in Rwanda, now works in one of the media houses in our programme and attended the training I had for the local media houses.